-Exploration of Phases of Gestalt Trauma Work Combined with EMDR (Mary Ortenburger, LMFT, CED-S)
+Exploration of Gestalt Trauma Work Combined with the Phases of EMDR (Mary Ortenburger, LMFT, CED-S)

 June 30 @ 3:00 pm - 4:30 pmFree

 In this salon, we will open for discussion the implementation of EMDR therapy for trauma within the framework of relational gestalt therapy.
 Due to the manualized model of EMDR when using standard EMDR procedures, operating from these two models can be challenging, and can pose difficulties for clinicians operating from a relational stance.

 This salon will focus on the following topics, and will cover: